 We Now serve as a Hub of Trinity East United Methodist Church.
 We serve the Community every Second Saturday @ 10am.

-Bringing You Content that Publicises views of Todays Social Heart Beat.
+Bringing You Content that Publicizes views of Todays Social Heart Beat.